 By Mike Case

 To celebrate the legacy of the Navy Nurse Corps and to honor all military nurses hard at work today, here are eight historical facts you might not know about this group of dedicated caretakers.

 1. The first 20 Navy nurses are known as the “Sacred 20.”

 During the Navy Nurse Corps’ first year of existence, the nurses, who were all women, were assigned only to the Naval Hospital in Washington, D.C.
 When the nurses began to report for duty outside of D.C., they were sometimes received with disbelief, as women were not typically part of the military workforce in the early 1900s.

 As one Navy surgeon of the time said, many of the male colleagues of the trailblazing female nurses “did not know how they could work in a hospital without a single female patient.”
 Unlike their male counterparts, these pioneering women did not receive full military ranks until World War II.

-2. Two Navy ships are named, or will be named, for members of the “Sacred 20.”
+2. Two Navy ships have been named for members of the “Sacred 20.”

-Both the WWII Destroyer USS Higbee and the future USS Higbee, which is scheduled to join the fleet in 2024 are named for Lenah Higbee.
+Both the decommissioned WWII destroyer USS Higbee and the current USS Lenah Sutcliffe Higbee destroyer, which joined the fleet in 2021, are named for Lenah Higbee%20in%20the%20U.S.%20Navy.).
 In addition to being a member of the “Sacred 20,” Higbee was also the Superintendent of the Navy Nurse Corps during World War I. She was awarded the Navy Cross for her service.

 3. 19 Navy nurses died while serving in the Corps during World War I.

 Among them were two other recipients of the Navy Cross, Hortense Wind and Ann Dahlby, who were both awarded the medal posthumously.

 Both of these brave nurses lost their lives to the Influenza Pandemic of 1918-1919 while caring for their patients who had contracted the deadly strain of influenza.